mmistakes/jekyll-theme-basically-basic/example/_posts/2012-03-14-layout-hero-image.md

   - content
   - image
   - layout
-last_modified_at: 2017-03-13T22:06:24-04:00
+last_modified_at: 2017-03-17T10:46:49-04:00
 ---

-This post should display an image in the introductory section of a page.
+This post should display a large hero image at the top of a page.

 This post tests a horizontal image using the following YAML Front Matter: